 Racism exists in Canada, and it continues to impact the RSMIN Community, Northern Ontario and Canada as well as the global community.
 Speaking from our own experiences we know that Elders live with the impacts of residential schools, and missing indigenous women and girls have left families searching for loved ones.
 Many people have felt anguish and worry over what others would think, say, or do if they participated or exposed their own heritage.
 All of this is the residue of the systemic racism that forced our ancestors to identify as being White or Indian, solely based on the colour of one’s skin.
 Most often, if one could, choosing to be white, hiding one’s indigenous identity, so not to suffer any oppression that came with being and looking Indian.
 Métis culture is mixed and we draw our strength from diversity.
 We can not and should not diminish anyone, as we would only be diminishing ourselves.
 Our community stands in solidarity against the oppression of any marginalized group.

-George Floyd’s death has broken the global silence on racism.
+In 2020 George Floyd’s death broke the global silence on racism.
+In 2021 215 Children’s bodies were found burred at the Kamloops Indian Residential School.
+These are just two of thousands of instances.
 The lines have changed, and it’s no longer adequate to be a bystander and remain neutral.
-That grey area, where people justified their inactivity by thinking “I’m not a racist, but I’m not getting involved,” has now been polarized into racism or anti-racism.
-If you are not an anti-racist you are in fact supporting racism by letting it happen (e.g. the officers standing by watching the murder happen, or accepting women going missing without action).
+That grey area, where people justified their inactivity by thinking “I’m not a racist, but I’m not getting involved,” or “that’s just to sad to think about” has now been polarized into racism or anti-racism.
+If you are not an anti-racist you are in fact supporting racism by letting it happen (e.g. the officers standing by watching the murder happen, or accepting women going missing without action, or not acknowledging the torment that those who have gone to residential schools have suffered).
 You’re a racist or you’re an anti-racist.

 Being anti-racist means you are joining the movement for positive change for all Black, Indigenous and People of Colour (BIPOC).
 It is an opportunity to examine ourselves and address fears and misconceptions.
 It is a chance to learn and grow, and to see ourselves and others through a clear lens.
 We are all unique, vibrant, skilled, talented, and above all, human.